Garrakx/Custom-Regions/README.md

 D: A
 ```

+* *How to install it*
+1) Download latest version of partiality [here](https://github.com/PartialityModding/PartialityLauncher/releases "Partiality download").
+2) Make sure to check and install EnumExtender.dll, AutoUpdate.dll and CustomRegions.dll.
+This mod will be autoupdated.
+3) You are ready to go.

 * *How to use it*
-1) Create a new folder inside Rain World\Mods called "CustomResources"
+1) Create a new folder inside Rain World\Mods called "CustomResources (if you run the game with the mod it will be automatically created)"
-2) Create a new folder inside Rain World\Mods\CustomResources with the name of your region (i.e. Rain World\Mods\CustomResources\The Root)
+2) Create a new folder inside Rain World\Mods\CustomResources with the name of your region (i.e. Rain World\Mods\CustomResources\The Root).
+This will determine the name of the region in game.
 3) Inside this folder you must place your "World" and "Assets" folders containing any changes made, as well as a text file called "regionID.txt" with just the initials of your region (i.e TR). **If you don't include this file, the region won't be loaded**.
+4) The mod will load decals, palettes, arena levels, illustrations, etc from this folder.
+If something is not being loaded contact me.

+* *How to uninstall a region*
+option a) Rename the regionID.txt or delete it
+option b) Delete the folder created in step 2 (i.e. Rain World\Mods\CustomResources\The Root)

 * *Known issues*
-1) Map does not work.
+1) Arena thumbnails are not loaded (TO DO)
-2) Fast Travel screen does not work.
+2) Due to Rain World savefile system, you need to clear you save slot if you uninstall / install new regions.

 * *Credits*
- based on @topicular's EasyModPack
+ loosely based on @topicular's EasyModPack.
+What it started as a simple mod, it turned to be one of the biggest and challening mods out there.
+Please be patient with bugs and error.